Consumers

 Door-to-door salespeople must make you written contracts that includes this information:

-• name, address, telephone number and, if applicable, the e-mail address and fax numbers of each of the salesperson’s places of business
+• their name, address, telephone number and, if applicable, the e-mail address and fax numbers of each of the salesperson’s places of business

-• salesperson’s permit number
+• the salesperson’s permit number

 • your name, address, phone number and, if applicable, your e-mail address and fax number